CodeBricks-Lab/codebricks/index.md

     section_id: about
     background_style: bg-primary
     title: We've got what you need!
-    text: CodeBricks provides personalized and quality programs for Computer Science using a variety of trusted tools.
-Our programs are developed by Robot Artificial Intelligence Experts from University of Auckland.
+    text: CodeBricks provides personalized and high quality programs for teaching problem solving based on Computer Science.
+Our programs are developed by Robot AI Reseach Team from University of Auckland.
     actions:
       - title: Get Started!
         url: '#page-top'